This post may contain affiliate links.

 Oh, why had I ever gone ghost hunting, I asked myself, looking around fearfully?
 It’s all fun and games until the elderly woman in grey decides it’s you she’s been waiting for all along.

 In desperation I thought of Monica Lewinsky.
 She might not be everyone’s idea of a role model, but she’d slept in this room and that gave me courage – if anyone has been haunted by the past and survived, it’s Monica, the notorious intern in blue.

 Travel Guide for Shrewsbury in Shropshire, England

-Shrewsbury is 240 km (150 miles) northwest from London.
-Virgin Trains go direct from London Euston Station.
+Shrewsbury is about 140 miles northwest from London.
+Trains go direct from London Euston Station.
 The fastest is about 2.5 hours.
 Shrewsbury is also very near the Welsh border, so if you’re coming from Wales (which is what I did) it’s an easy trip.